All Episodes

 People leading the country today, they lip service to that stuff.

-They think it's just the opposite.
+They think this is the opposite.

 They don't look, for example, at underachievers as maybe people are not tried as hard.